 Evaluation cost

 The cost of evaluation will be determined by the evaluator based on the final evaluation scope.
 Costs could include the cost of the evaluation team’s time and resources, and facilitation and coordination of the Delphi panel.
 One method of balancing cost with accuracy would be to utilize Delphi panels in lieu of conducting compliance field studies every code cycle.
-Thus, the cost of compliance field studies could be included every six years (rather than every three years); these costs may end up being lower than the initial compliance baseline field studies (2018-2019 Illinois Energy Code Compliance Studies) because the methodology has been created.
+Thus, the cost of compliance field studies could be included at least every six years (rather than every three years), and preferably after each base or stretch code update; these costs may end up being lower than the initial compliance baseline field studies (2018-2019 Illinois Energy Code Compliance Studies) because the methodology has been created.
 Many data-gathering steps for evaluation of policy advancement and of compliance support are similar and can be streamlined to reduce costs.
 We also recommend the program implementer begin collection of supporting documentation of utility involvement (such as meeting notes, email contacts, etc.) immediately to streamline the evaluation process.

-Appendix A: Market Transformation Overview

-As defined by the Market Transformation (MT) Savings Framework of the Attachment C in the IL TRM, MT is defined as “Market Transformation is the strategic process of intervening in a market to create lasting change that results in the accelerated adoption of energy efficient products, services and practices.”
-While there may be elements of a MT initiative that reflect elements of a standard Resource Acquisition Program (RAP), there are several key differences that delineate the two.
-Table 6 follows the descriptions provided in Attachment C and provides a comparison between the two, especially highlighting ways that stretch code programs might have a larger market, longer timeframe, and different level of PA control as compared to RAPs.
-As described in Attachment C, the “much longer time frame for MT initiatives and the lesser degree of program administrator control can be difficult to reconcile with policy rules that are focused largely on the precise quantification of annual savings.”

-Table 6: Stretch code policies and market transformation characteristics